Share the article

 While it is ideal for rational use programs to be supported by an infectious disease physician and clinical pharmacist, the reality is there are not enough specialists in any healthcare system.
 Examples from Vietnam and Denmark show that this gap can be addressed by partnering with a larger hospital with an established rational use program, and implementing targeted initiatives.

 With limited resources, it is crucial to ensure that programs are led by committed, influential, key stakeholders, rooted in existing infrastructure.
 As a patient safety issue, rational use should be a concern for all healthcare personnel and the contribution of nurses, pharmacists and data clerks can lead to measurable differences in antibiotic use.
-Clinical specialists provide extremely valuable technical expertise.
+Clinical specialists provide very valuable expertise.
 However, the collective power of all healthcare workers interacting with patients must be harnessed for effective disease management and to reduce the spread of antibiotic resistance.

 Collaborate with others